paul-wieland/k8s-crash-reporter/README.md

 # K8s Crash Reporter

-This service is fully written in rust and can be deployed to your kubernetes cluster.
-There it will observe pods in state ```CrashLoopBackOff``` and report you those via Telegram (Other report channels might be implemented).
+This service is fully written in rust using [kube-rs](https://kube.rs/) library and can be deployed to your kubernetes cluster.
+There it will observe pods in state ```CrashLoopBackOff``` and report you those via Telegram.

 <p align="center">
 <img src="/assets/architecture.png" height="400" alt=""/>